butlerx/recipes/content/overnight-oat-sourdough/index.md

+---
+title: Overnight Oat Sourdough
+date: 2022-05-22
+tags:
+  - sourdough
+  - bread
+servings: 2
+prep_increment: Hours
+prep_time: 16
+cook_time: 30
+recipe_image: IMG_20200316_190211.jpg
+---

+Easy to make and super soft and tasty sourdough loaf

-Prepare the night before you plan to Bake
+**Note:** Prepare the night before you plan to Bake

+## Ingredients

+## Directions

 - Soak 100g of porridge oats in 180g of water, leave in the fridge
 - Make an autolyse from 400g bread flour and 275g of water.